Gianluigi Nuzzi

 Gianluigi Nuzzi (born 3 June 1969) is an Italian journalist, writer, and television host.
 He is the author of His Holiness: The Secret Papers of Benedict XVI.
 He considers himself Roman Catholic.

+Biography

+Nuzzi became a professional journalist on July 29, 1996.
+He has collaborated with several Italian newspapers and magazines, including Espansione, CorrierEconomia, L'Europeo, Gente Money, and Corriere della Sera.
+He worked for a long time at Il Giornale and Panorama.
+Since 1994, he has followed the most relevant Italian judicial investigations.
+A correspondent for the daily Libero, he studied at the Pascal scientific high school in Milan.